alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 (function() {
   var $table = $('#chart-example'), $chart = $('#chart-example-chart'), chart;

+  // Create a button to toggle our table's visibility.
+  // We could just hide it completely if we don't need it.
   $('#toggle-chart-table').click(function(e) {
     e.preventDefault();
     $table.toggle();
   });

-  chart = new Highcharts.Chart({
+  // Set up our Highcharts chart chart = new Highcharts.Chart({
     chart: {
       type: 'column',